navikt/kafka-sandbox/README.md

 ### Experiment: batch consumer error handling in Spring Kafka        <a name="spring-batch-error-1">

+Error handling is important in a distributed asynchronous world.
+It is often difficult to get right, both because the various error situations can be complex, but also hard to reproduce or picture in advance.
+The typical result of poor or ignored error handling is growing inconsistencies between data in various systems.
+In others words, things will eventually become inconsistent intead of consistent !

 You can simulate failure to store events by adjusting the configuration property `measurements.event-store.failure-rate`.
 It is a floating point number between 0 and 1 which determines how often the store that the consumer saves events to should